stevenyvette/insight/README.md

-# stone
+# insight
-stone in js
+a network visualization platform